kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 and the interaction between the Machine's controller and the BootstrapConfig resource is based on the contract rules defined in this page.

-Once contract rules are satisfied by an BootstrapConfig implementation, other implementation details could be addressed according to the specific needs (Cluster API is not prescriptive).
+Once contract rules are satisfied by a BootstrapConfig implementation, other implementation details could be addressed according to the specific needs (Cluster API is not prescriptive).

 Nevertheless, it is always recommended to take a look at Cluster API controllers,